ciresdem/cudem/docs/fetches.md

 ### On-the-Fly Processing & Parsing

 The module does not just download files; it acts as an interface to standardize diverse data formats for the CUDEM pipeline.
-Through the `Fetcher` classes defined in `datalists.fetchers.py`:
+Through the `Fetcher` classes defined in `datalists.fetchers`:

 * **Format Conversion:** It can parse complex formats (e.g., BAG, HDF5, NetCDF) and yield them through `dlim` as standardized datasets (XYZ or Raster) for processing.
 * **Metadata Extraction:** It extracts critical metadata such as horizontal/vertical datums, resolution, and collection dates from the source files.